cucumber-attic/cucumber-ruby-tcl/README.md

     require 'cucumber/tcl'

 You should now be able to start writing features, and implementing the step definitions in Tcl.
-These should be placed in a `.tcl` file below the features directory.
+These should be placed in `.tcl` files below the features directory.
 To create the step definitions, you're provided with `Given`, `When`, `Then` and `And` procs for you to call, for example:

     Given {^I am a logged in user$} {
       puts "I'm a logged in user